Edward C. Stone: Personal life

-He appeared in The Farthest, a 2017 documentary on the Voyager program.
+Stone appeared in The Farthest, a 2017 documentary on the Voyager program.

 Awards and honors

 Memorial plaques on the Edward Stone Voyager Exploration Trail at JPL.
 See more photos on Commons.

 In 2002, JPL established the Edward Stone Award for Outstanding Research Publication, which is awarded annually to JPL employees in both science and engineering.

 In 2012, a middle school was named in Stone's honor in Burlington, his hometown.

 In 2013, Stone was awarded the NASA Distinguished Public Service Medal, the highest NASA award for non-governmental employees.
 NASA arranged the award ceremony to be performed during The Colbert Report night show, with the award presented by Stephen Colbert dressed in a retrofuturistic spacesuit.
 Stone was unaware of the award when he came to the show.
 It was given "for a lifetime of extraordinary scientific achievement and outstanding leadership of space science missions, and for his exemplary sharing of the exciting results with the public."

 In 2019, Stone won the Shaw Prize in Astronomy, "for his leadership in the Voyager project".
 The award included $1.2 million; Stone endowed a summer student program with this money "in return for the wonderful mission [Flandro] discovered".

 In 2023, the W. M. Keck Foundation endowed the Edward C. Stone Professorship at Caltech.
 Christopher Martin, director of Caltech Optical Observatories, became the first Stone Professor.

 In 2024, the Edward Stone Voyager Exploration Trail was unveiled at the JPL campus to commemorate Stone and his "penchant for walking".
 The trail starts at JPL Mall and consists of two paths, made similar to Voyager 1 and 2 trajectories.
 The trail features 24 memorial plaques, designed to "evoke the Golden Record" commemorating the mission's and Ed Stone's personal milestones.

-Ed Stone and Voyager mission team members gave a framed copy of an iconic Voyager 1 solar system image that includes Earth as a "Pale Blue Dot" to President George H.W.
-Bush on June 7, 1990.
+Ed Stone and Voyager mission team members gave a framed copy of an iconic Voyager 1 solar system image that includes Earth as a "Pale Blue Dot" to President George H. W. Bush on June 7, 1990.